 Since a system repair disc contains all the major recovery options, it can be used to perform a system diagnostic and repairing.
 After creating a system repair disc, you can have access to various tools like system restore, system repair, system image recovery, memory diagnostic, and more.
 Needless to say, all of this can help you save the day during an unwanted situation (like system crash).

 Now when you know how important it is to have a system repair disc, you should create one right away.
-Ideally, the process of creating a system repair disc is same for most of the operating systems.
+Ideally, the process of creating a system repair disc is the same for most of the operating systems.
 We have taken the baseline of Windows 7 in this post.
 Though, you can follow the same process for Windows 10 or 8 as well and create a system repair disc without facing any complication.
 All you need to do is follow these simple steps:

-Step 1: Windows 7 provides an easy to use wizard to create a system repair disc.
+Step 1: Windows 7 provides an easy to use the wizard to create a system repair disc.
 Firstly, you need to launch the Start menu to access it.